KonsanAlide/KonsanNet/README.md

 *  11.change the file operation class to a rpc object
 *  12.add a journal log handle to save io records and comsuming times
 *  13.add a packet uuid in the packet structure to use to track positioning errors
+*  14.fix the grave bug that the order of messages is not maintained in processing.